 And then there is is… A chipper ‘Hi there!
 Is there anything I can help you find?’

 Now in retail there are usually 3 types of customers; those whom are familiar with the products offered and know exactly what they want, those enjoying a nice browse around and those wanting full service.

-At Forever Yours Lingerie we specialise in the latter.
-We pride ourselves in providing a full, completely personalised service.
+At Forever Yours Lingerie we specialize in the latter.
+We pride ourselves in providing a full, completely personalized service.
 We (as corny as that sounds) truly believe on going the ‘extra mile’ for our customers and always want to make sure they leave happy.
 This can mean anything from a quick recommendation for last minute wardrobe malfunctions to an hour long bra fitting.
 Whatever you need!
-We’ve got you covered!
+We've got you covered!

 After some quick questions we find out that this is the customer’s first time in our store.
 She hasn’t had much luck finding her size in chain stores and is feeling a bit defeated.
 My co-worker reassures her and brings her to our comfortable fitting rooms where she is met by her fitter, me (hi!).
 We introduce ourselves and I asks her some questions to find out what style of bra she likes (color, shape, fabric etc).
 I then turn to my trusty pink measuring tape and observing eyes to determine the size of her bust.
 She measures at a 36H and I explain that I’ll be back shortly with a bra for her to try on for size.
 Now I (personally) don’t reveal my clients bust size to them right off the bat (unless they ask), I have my reasons for this.